• 25 Mar, 2026

 In 1914, at a time when large parts of Antarctica were still unmapped and barely understood, Ernest Shackleton set out with a bold objective: to complete the first land crossing of the Antarctic continent.
 The expedition was officially called the Imperial Trans-Antarctic Expedition, but history remembers it simply by the name of the ship that carried the men south – Endurance.

-The expedition left England in 1914 and headed south through the Atlantic, stopping briefly in South Georgia before pushing into the Antarctic ice.
-The crew consisted of sailors, scientists, carpenters, and navigators - 28 men in total.
-They carried sledges, dogs, provisions, and equipment necessary for a multi-month land journey.
+The expedition left England in 1914 and sailed south through the Atlantic, stopping in South Georgia before pushing into Antarctic waters.
+The crew consisted of sailors, scientists, carpenters, and navigators – 28 men in total.

 But the crossing never began.

-By January 1915, as the Endurance entered the Weddell Sea, the ship encountered heavy pack ice.
-At first, it was manageable.
-Ice pressure slowed progress, but movement was still possible.
-Then the temperature dropped further, and the ice thickened.
-Within days, the ship became completely locked in place.
+By January 1915 the Endurance entered the Weddell Sea and encountered heavy pack ice.
+At first progress slowed but remained possible.
+Then temperatures dropped further and the ice thickened until the ship became completely locked in place.

-There was no dramatic crash or storm.
+There was no dramatic crash.
 The sea simply froze around them.

-For months, the crew waited.
-They hoped shifting currents would release the ship.
-Instead, the ice tightened.
-Pressure from surrounding floes began crushing the wooden hull.
-The Endurance creaked and groaned as the frozen sea slowly compressed it.
+For months the crew waited, hoping currents would release the ship.
+Instead the ice tightened and pressure from surrounding floes began crushing the wooden hull.

-The expedition had transformed into something entirely different: a survival mission.
+The expedition had transformed into a survival mission.

 Image